 Citizen Participation Plan

-The purpose of this Citizen Participation Plan is to ensure the timely and accessible involvement of the citizens of Jeffersonville in the drafting, implementation, and assessment of the City of Jeffersonville’s Fiscal Year 2023 (FY23) Community Development Block Grant One-Year Action Plan (Plan) is a community development annual statement of activities outlining the City’s needs and goals with regard to affordable housing and homelessness, as well as community and economic development.
-This plan is a requirement in order to receive assistance from the U.S. department of Housing and Urban Development (HUD).
-The City will submit the FY 23 Plan to HUD on or about XXXXXXXXXX and the Fiscal Year will begin October 1, 2023, and run through September 30th, 2024.
-The Citizen Implementation Plan shall be implemented by the Department of Redevelopment with its office located in Jeffersonville City Hall, 500 Quartermaster Court, Jeffersonville, Indiana.
+The purpose of this Citizen Participation Plan is to ensure the timely and accessible involvement of the citizens of Jeffersonville in the drafting, implementation, and assessment of the City of Jeffersonville’s Consolidated Plan, Annual Action Plan and Consolidated Annual Performance and Evaluation Report. .
+The Consolidated Plan assesses the city’s affordable housing and community development needs and market conditions leading to data-driven, place-based investment decisions.
+This plan is a requirement in order to receive assistance from the U.S. Department of Housing and Urban Development (HUD) and is being adopted with the submission of the city’s first Consolidated Plan by August 15, 2023 The Implementation of the Citizen Participation Plan shall be implemented by the Department of Redevelopment with its office located in Jeffersonville City Hall, 500 Quartermaster Court, Jeffersonville, Indiana.
 The following elements shall govern citizen participation in the process of formulating, implementing and evaluating the Consolidated Plan:

-Participation by very-low and low-income persons.
+Participation by low and moderate-income persons.

-Participation by very-low and low-and moderate-income residents particularly those of slum and blighted areas and areas in which funds are proposed to be used is encouraged.
+Participation by low- and moderate income residents particularly those of slum and blighted areas and areas in which funds are proposed to be used is encouraged.
 Participation shall be solicited through the publication of public hearing legal advertisements in accordance with Indiana Code requirements and by supplemented block advertisements of the proposed plan in the newspaper.
 In addition, notices of public hearings shall be posted in and/or made available to such neighborhood centers, the Jeffersonville Public Library, City Hall, as well as posting it online at www.cityofjeff.net as well as on Jeffersonville Indiana’s social media pages.

 Participation by Residents of Publicly-assisted Housing